ibm-cloud-docs/assistant-data/backup.md

 You cannot use the script with a stand-alone {{site.data.keyword.icp4dfull_notm}} installation.
 Complete the steps in this procedure to back up your data by using the Postgres tool directly.

-If you have an OpenShift cluster, you can follow these steps to perform the back up manually.
+If you have an OpenShift cluster, you can follow these steps to create the backup manually.
 Just replace all `kubectl` commands with `oc` commands.

 To back up your data, complete these steps: